Finding

 for your specific needs may be a bit of a challenge.
 As of

-or years of study with a master yogi in India.
+study with a master yogi in India.

 A good way to find